Discrete global grid: Hierarchical grids

 Successive space partitioning.
 The grey-and-green grid in the second and third maps are hierarchical.

 The right aside illustration show 3 boundary maps of the coast of Great Britain.
 The first map was covered by a grid-level-0 with 150 km size cells.
 Only a grey cell in the center, with no need of zoom for detail, remains level-0; all other cells of the second map was partitioned into four-cells-grid (grid-level-1), each with 75 km.
 In the third map 12 cells level-1 remains as grey, all other was partitioned again, each level-1-cell transformed into a level-2-grid.

 Examples of DGGs that use such recursive process, generating hierarchical grids, include:

+ISEA discrete global grids (ISEA DGGs): are a class of grids proposed by researchers at Oregon State University.
+The grid cells are created as regular polygons on the surface of an icosahedron, and then inversely projected using the Icosahedral Snyder Equal Area (ISEA) map projection to form equal area cells on the sphere.
+The icosahedron's orientation with respect to the Earth may be optimized for different criteria.
+Cells may be hexagons, triangles, or quadrilaterals.
+Multiple resolutions are indicated by choosing an aperture, or ratio between cell areas at consecutive resolutions.
+Some applications of ISEA DGGs include data products generated by the European Space Agency's Soil Moisture and Ocean Salinity (SMOS) satellite, which uses an ISEA4H9 (aperture 4 Hexagonal DGGS resolution 9), and the commercial software Global Grid Systems Insight, which uses an ISEA3H (aperture 3 Hexagonal DGGS).